 Zingiber Officinale is however the only edible ginger type and we will be referring to it for the purpose of this blog post.

 Ginger is cultivated nationwide and it is popular in tropical lowland forests.
-In 2016, India, China, Nepal, and Ginger were revealed as the top ginger producing countries in the world.
+In 2016, India, China, Nepal, and Nigeria were revealed as the top ginger producing countries in the world.

 Nigeria is the largest producer of ginger in Africa and it is produced in states like Benue, Bauchi, Gombe and Kaduna, with Kaduna being its largest producer in Nigeria.